BRATLab-UCD/Radiomap-Data/README.md

 1 sample is in the folder /fine-resolution.

 ## Instruction of Generating your Radiomaps via Our Codes
 The code for generating data is stored in "Simulation".
 It is written in C++, and you will need to use CMake to set up the tasks.
 This code operates by invoking the API provided by Altair Feko for simulation purposes.
-You can adjust the code's parameters to suit your requirements.
+To harness the full capabilities of the API used in the code, you will need to obtain a Winprop license through official channels.
+After that, You can adjust the code's parameters to suit your requirements.
 For more detailed information, refer to the official user manual at: https://2022.help.altair.com/2022.1.1/winprop/html/topics/winprop/user_guide/appendix/api/api_general_winprop_c.htm.

 ## Acknowledgement
 Please acknowledge the following paper if the dataset is useful for your research.